scrive/nix-workshop/code/05-package-management/01-dependency-management.md

 ### Package Lock

-One common approach is to create a lock file containing the result of running the dependency resolution algorithm, and check in the lock file into the version control system.
-Examples are `package-lock.json` and `cabal.project.freeze`.
+One common approach is to create a lock file containing the result of running the dependency resolution algorithm, and include the lock file into the version control system (e.g. GIT).
+For instance the lock file could be  `package-lock.json` (for npm) or
+`cabal.project.freeze` (for haskell projects).
 With the lock files available, we can even skip dependency resolution in the future, and just use the result in the lock file.

-Although lock files help provide strong reproducibility to managing dependencies, it has the downside of adding noise to version control.
-When we generate a new lock file in the future to get new dependency versions, the new lock file may contain a lot of changes, and this may affect the diff output when inspect the commit history.

 ### Registry Snapshot